However, the most suffering and despair will inevitably fall directly on ordinary people. They are simply the most vulnerable in any crisis.

 A woman cries in front of a house destroyed by an earthquake in the Old City of Marrakesh, Morocco.
 AFP

 Save the "seedlings"!
 Weather-related disasters displaced 43.1 million children in 44 countries over the past six years, or about 20,000 children every day, according to a UNICEF analysis published in October 2023.
-It was the first global analysis of the number of children displaced from their homes between 2016 and 2021 due to floods, storms, droughts and wildfires.
+It was the first global analysis of the number of children forced from their homes between 2016 and 2021 by floods, storms, droughts and wildfires.
 “It is terrifying for any child when a raging bushfire, storm or flood hits their community,” said UNICEF Executive Director Catherine Russell.
 “We must step up efforts to prepare communities, protect children at risk of displacement and support those who have already fled.”
 According to the analysis, the East Asia and Pacific region saw around 19 million children displaced by weather-related disasters between 2016 and 2021, accounting for more than 44% of the global total.
-Most of the child displacement in East Asia and the Pacific was due to floods, which displaced more than 12 million people, and storms, which displaced more than 6 million people.
+Most child displacements in East Asia and the Pacific were due to floods, which displaced more than 12 million people, and storms, which displaced more than 6 million people.
 According to the above report by UNICEF, Vietnam, along with other countries in the region such as China, the Philippines and Indonesia, is among the top 10 countries recording the highest number of displaced children due to facing natural disasters, climate change and other issues.
 A child protects himself from heavy rain with a plastic chair.
 Photo: AFP |

 Civilians always bear the brunt of war and conflict, even though they are innocent.
-Most of the world’s major politicians, including those from Israel’s allies such as the US, France and Canada, have condemned the killing of so many civilians, especially children, in Gaza; accusing it of being an unacceptable “collective punishment”.
+Most of the world’s major politicians, including those from Israel’s allies such as the US, France and Canada, have condemned the killing of so many civilians, especially children, in Gaza, accusing it of an unacceptable “collective punishment”.

 Canadian Prime Minister Justin Trudeau said on November 14: “The world is witnessing the killing of women, children and babies.
 This must stop.”
 Secretary-General Guterres said: “Gaza is becoming a graveyard for children.
-Hundreds of girls and boys are being killed or injured every day.”
+Hundreds of girls and boys are killed or injured every day.”
 President Joe Biden also bluntly stated about Israel’s blockade of Gaza’s largest hospital: “The United States firmly supports the protection of civilians in conflict.”

-Tragedy of the common people
+The tragedy of the common people

 That tragedy has actually happened in countless wars throughout human history, but it can be said that it is only in 2023 that the modern world will clearly feel this haunting on a global scale.
 As we know, 2023 will also witness the Russia-Ukraine conflict, the largest war in Europe since World War II, entering its second year.